mariamhergnyan/PointNet/README.md

 If more hyperparameters are needed, one must also modify the train_loop_per_worker function to use them in the training loop.
 If one needs to customize the search look in the __main__ function where ray is used.

-The model is imported as `VoxNet` in `src.models.voxnet` at the beginning of the script.
-If you wish to use a different model, either modify the class in `src.models.voxnet`, or import a different one, and make sure that the train loop uses the intended model.
+The model is imported as `PoinNet` in `src.models.pointnet` at the beginning of the script.
+If you wish to use a different model, either modify the class in `src.models.pointnet`, or import a different one, and make sure that the train loop uses the intended model.

 Before running the `tune.py` script, make sure that you run this in the CLI: